ArchipelagoMW/Archipelago/WebHostLib/tutorial/tutorial_en.md

 ### Connect to the MultiServer
 The patch file which launched your client should have automatically connected you to the MultiServer.
-However there are a few reasons this may not happen, including if the game is hosted on the website but was generated elsewhere.
+There are a few reasons this may not happen however, including if the game is hosted on the website but was generated elsewhere.
 If the client window shows "Server Status: Not Connected", simply ask the host for the address of the server, and copy/paste it into the "Server" input field then press enter.

 The client will attempt to reconnect to the new server address, and should momentarily show "Server
 Status: Connected".
 If the client does not connect after a few moments, you may need to refresh the page.